abrookins/andrewbrookins.com/_posts/2020-06-07-handoff-to-working-copy-on-ipad.md

 ## The Final Product

 Once you have a Shortcut, to do the handoff you’ll run your function in Vim first.
-That’ll copy the Working Copy x-callback-url to the iPad’s clipboard.
+That’ll copy the Working Copy X-Callback URL to the iPad’s clipboard.
 Then you can run your Shortcut from the home screen, the Dock (⌘ + Option + D), or from Spotlight (⌘ + Space).

 <div class="full-size-wrapper">
     <video autoplay loop muted class="full-size">